Slam 'N Jam '95

-Slam 'N Jam '95 is a video game developed by Left Field Productions and published by Crystal Dynamics for the 3DO.
-Van Earl Wright was the announcer's voice for the game.
+Slam 'N Jam '95 is a sports video game developed by Left Field Productions and published by Crystal Dynamics for the 3DO.
+It was followed by a sequel, Slam 'N Jam '96 featuring Magic & Kareem, released for PlayStation, Sega Saturn, and MS-DOS the following year.

 Gameplay

 Slam 'N Jam '95 is a basketball game, but is not licensed by the NBA.

+Development

+Slam 'N Jam '95 was the first game developed by California-based studio Left Field Productions.
+The company was founded in 1994 by gaming industry veterans Mike Lamb, John Brandwood, and Jeff Godfrey.
+While Lamb and Branwood served as programmers on Slam 'N Jam, Godfrey was its lead artist.
+According to Scott Steinburg, marketing director for the game's publisher Crystal Dynamics, the design chose a "revolutionary approach" with new 32-bit technology rather than trying to evolve what was already on the market.
+This meant having the camera follow the ball; large, rotoscoped sprites; and CD quality music and sound.
+CNN sports broadcaster Van Earl Wright lent his voice to the game's play-by-play commentary.Van Earl Wright was the announcer's voice for the game.

 Reception

 Next Generation reviewed the 3DO version of the game, rating it four stars out of five, and stated that "The pace is lightning fast, and when you hear the roar of the crowd, it's bound to give you chills.
 If you have any interest in the sport at all and own a 3DO, this is a must-have."

-Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that "It's still a great two-player game, but the one-player game doesn't hold its end up, and the technological race is passing this game right by."